rust-lang/rust-by-example/src/mod/use.md

 }
 ```

-Alternatively you can use `as` syntax too:
+You can use the `as` keyword to bind imports to a different name:

 ```rust,editable
 // Bind the `deeply::nested::function` path to `other_function`.